sail-sg/OPER/README.md

 ## *Note
-The code in this repository has been organized.
+The code in this repository has been reorganized.
 Errors that may arise during the organizing process could lead to code malfunctions or discrepancies from the original research results.
 If you encounter any problems, please raise issues.
 I will go and fix these bugs.

 ## Bibtex

 ```
+@misc{yue2022boosting,
+      title={Boosting Offline Reinforcement Learning via Data Rebalancing},
+      author={Yang Yue and Bingyi Kang and Xiao Ma and Zhongwen Xu and Gao Huang and Shuicheng Yan},
+      year={2022},
+      eprint={2210.09241},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
+}

+@misc{yue2023offline,
+      title={Offline Prioritized Experience Replay},
+      author={Yang Yue and Bingyi Kang and Xiao Ma and Gao Huang and Shiji Song and Shuicheng Yan},
+      year={2023},
+      eprint={2306.05412},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
+}
 ```

 ## Credits